ericli2121/lingoboostweb/README.md

-# LingoBoost - Language Learning Web App
+# RapidLingo - Language Learning Web App

 A responsive React web application that helps users practice sentence construction in their target language (Vietnamese) using their known language (English) as guidance.